 In this type of liquidation, directors do not have a choice over the official receiver/liquidator being appointed.

 - “What should I do if I am threatened with a compulsory liquidation?
 Do I have any options?”

-If a director has been threatened with compulsory liquidation, it is in their best interest to seek advice from an insolvency practitioner about company liquidation services as urgently as possible and, if possible, before a winding-up petition has been issued.
+If a director has been threatened with compulsory liquidation, it is in their best interest to seek advice from an insolvency practitioner about company liquidation services urgently.
+If possible, this should be done before a winding-up petition has been issued.
 Once a winding-up petition has been raised, there is a very short time period in which this can be challenged, and alternative solutions put into place.
 Once a winding-up petition has been received by the court, and the subsequent winding-up order has been issued, there is nothing a director can do to prevent the compulsory liquidation.

 - “Is the end result the same as for a CVL”?

 Ultimately, once the liquidation is in progress the implications will generally be the same as for a CVL; the appointed liquidator will investigate directors, assets will be sold, and distributions made to creditors where possible, before the affairs of the company are wound up ahead of being dissolved.
 The main difference is that directors will have less control throughout the process.

 The same rules apply as discussed in the section on CVLs, above.

 Although the petitioning creditor initially pays these costs, they will aim to recover them when the company’s assets/debts are realised:

 - Legal fees (as it is usually the case that a solicitor will be used)

 - £11,000 Official Receiver fees as soon as the company enters liquidation (payable from company assets)